nonblocking/mashroom/packages/plugin-packages/mashroom-portal-iframe-app/README.md

 If *node_modules/@mashroom* is configured as a plugin path, add **@mashroom/mashroom-portal-iframe-app** as *dependency*.

-After placing it on a page, use the *Portal Admin Toolbar* to set the following properties:
+After placing *Mashroom Portal IFrame App* on a page, use the *Portal Admin Toolbar* to set the following properties:

  * _url_: The URL of the page to show in the iframe
  * _width_: The iframe width (Default 100%)